 From a free one hour eLearn to a fully-supported Learning Pathway to increase competence and capability, we have options to suit your role and your professional development needs.

 Human performance is about what people do as part of a system to help manage risk and keep us safe, it’s about understanding the human factors involved with how people interact with plant, equipment, processes and each other.
 All major hazard industries rely on high levels of human performance to improve safety and reliability.

 What is human factors?

-Human factors is a scientific discipline that puts people at the centre of everything to ensure their capabilities and limitations are taken into account when designing tasks, equipment, environments and the systems that support it all.
+Human factors is a scientific discipline that puts people at the centre of everything to ensure their capabilities and limitations are taken into account when designing tasks, equipment, environments, and the systems that support it all.
 It includes physical workstation design, fatigue, procedures and error.

 - Human factors is a vital component of any business but people knowledgeable and skilled in the discipline are in short supply.
 This Pathway offers a route to attaining those competencies.

 - The Pathway allows you to gradually build up a pragmatic, flexible and transferable skill set in human factors so you’ll become a confident and sought-after asset for your organisation.

 - The Pathway signposts a comprehensive set of resources for self-study in a variety of formats that includes written guides, textbooks, standards and briefing notes, together with podcasts, videos and webinars.
 The majority of these resources are freely available.

 - Alongside these resources, the Pathway provides you with sets of activities to carry out so you’ll be able to apply the methods, tools, and techniques you’re learning, building up your skills and confidence as you go, so you should never feel out of your depth.